Optimal control of the mean field equilibrium for a pedestrian tourists' flow model: Preliminary results

+Note that when the distributional evolution $t\mapsto \mathcal{M}(t)$, i.e. the density of the agents, is initially given, then $V$ does not depend on $\mathcal{M}$.
+As well as in \cite{bagpes}, the following two sets of equations are considered: \begin{itemize} \item[(a)] the set of Hamilton-Jacobi-Bellman equations (one for each branch $B_{w_1,w_2}$) associated to the problem, and fully described through (\ref{eq:HBJXX}) in Appendix B (corresponding to equations {(3)--(6)} in \cite{bagpes}); \item[(b)] the associated set of transport equations (one for each branch), fully described through (\ref{eq:transportXX}) in Appendix B (corresponding to equations {(8a)--(8d)} in \cite{bagpes}). \end{itemize}

-Indeed, when the distribution $\cal M$ is given (i.e. when the fixed point procedure described above is performed), on every branch (as in Figure \ref{fig:switchingnetwork}) the optimal control problem faced by any agent is a rather standard optimal control given by some suitable combinations of reaching target (the station) problem and exit time problems.
-In particular, on every branch $B_{w_1,w_2}$ we have the $(\theta,t)$-depending continuous value function $V(\cdot,\cdot,w_1,w_2)$.
-The exit cost from $B_{1,1}$ at time $\tau$ is given by $V(\theta_1,\tau,0,1)$ in $\theta_1$ and by $V(\theta_2,\tau,1,0)$ in $\theta_2$.
+Regarding (a), note that in (\ref{eq:HBJXX}) boundary conditions are given by the value, at the switching points, of the solution in the consecutive branch.
+This fact comes from the dynamic programming principle, and from interpreting the optimal control problem on a single branch as an exit-time problem \citep{bagdan}.
+More in detail (see Figure \ref{fig:switchingnetwork}), the exit cost from $B_{1,1}$ at time $\tau$ is given by $V(\theta_1,\tau,0,1)$ at $\theta_1$, and by $V(\theta_2,\tau,1,0)$ at $\theta_2$.
 The exit costs from $B_{0,1}$ and from $B_{1,0}$ are, respectively, $V(\theta_2,\tau,0,0)$ and $V(\theta_1,\tau,0,0)$ (on both exit points of the branch).
-On the final branch $B_{0,0}$ we only have the problem of reaching the station by the final time $T$ paying as less as possible.
-Note that, when $\cal M$ is given, the optimal control problem on $B_{0,0}$ can be solved (and in particular $V(\cdot,\cdot,0,0)$ can be calculated) independently from the behavior on the other branches.
-Solved the problem on $B_{0,0}$ we can then solve the problem on $B_{0,1}$ and on $B_{1,0}$ and eventually on $B_{1,1}$.
+On the final branch $B_{0,0}$ the problem is reduced to reaching the station at the least cost within the final time $T$.

+Note also that, when the distribution $\mathcal{M}$ is given, the optimal control problem faced by an agent on a branch is a rather standard combination of a reaching target (the station) problem and suitable exit time problems.
+In particular, the optimal control problem on $B_{0,0}$ can be solved, and $V(\cdot,\cdot;0,0)$ calculated, independently from the evolution of the system on the other branches.
+Once the problem on $B_{0,0}$ is solved, one may proceed backwards and solve the problems on $B_{0,1}$ and $B_{1,0}$ and, eventually, on $B_{1,1}$.
-Once the control problem is solved on every branch, then we tackle the optimal transport problem which, when the initial distribution is given, returns the evolution of the distribution of the agents in the interval $[0,T]$.
-We can then perform the fixed point analysis.